Get insider access

 Differences Between Sizes And Variants

-There are four variants of the Dyson V11, though they're very similar and differ only slightly in terms of included attachments.
+The variants of the Dyson V11 differ only in color and in the included attachments.
 We tested the Animal model.

-If you encounter another variant of this vacuum, let us know in the discussions, and we'll update our review.
+If you find another variant of this vacuum, please let us know in the comments and we'll update our review.

 Compared To Other Vacuums